Pixelated-N3RD/GHOST-KEYS/readme.md

-# Password Generator — Pixelated Nerd
+# Password Generator — The Ghost Keys

 Client-side password generator using Web Crypto, with copy and local history (site/username tags).